 The Medisend College of Biomedical Engineering Technology has evolved to meet worldwide needs and challenges and to help meet the growing needs of the U.S. healthcare industry.

-MediSend’s Biomedical Equipment Technology Program opened in the spring of 2007 and its first class of 12 professionally trained international technicians (International Student Program) from various African countries graduated in October that year.
+MediSend’s Biomedical Equipment Technology Program (BMET) opened in the spring of 2007, and its first class of 12 professionally trained international technicians (International Student Program) from various African countries graduated in October that year.

 Generous support from corporate and individual partners enabled MediSend to return more than 140 BMET graduates to work in hospitals and clinics in 21 countries worldwide, with the ability to maintain and repair, install and properly use lifesaving biomedical equipment.
 MediSend continues to distribute medical supplies and biomedical equipment to developing countries in sustainable, long-term partnerships that include education and professional training and ongoing technical support so better healthcare can be provided and overall conditions improved.

 In early 2011, the MediSend BMET Program was approved by the United States Certification Commission (USCC) and the US BMET Board of Examiners.

 In 2013, under the leadership of General Richard B. Myers, 15th Chairman of the Joint Chiefs of Staff, MediSend launched a new veterans program dedicated to the education, training and job placement of U.S. military veterans.
 The program bears the name General Richard B. Myers Veterans Program.

 In 2014, the Texas Work Force Commission certified the MediSend Biomedical Equipment Technology School as a “Career School and College”

 In 2016, MediSend was approved for VA benefits by the U.S. Department of Veteran Affairs.